climatelive/meme/README.md

 # Meme

 This is Climate Live's Graphics Generator, which we use to develop quick graphics for socials.
 It's forked from the LA Times, who forked it from Vox Media.
-It's still a work in progress, though it's functional right now.
-Theres been issues with running it in some browsers, especially safari - we recommend Chrome.
+There's been issues with running it in some browsers, especially Safari - we recommend Chrome.
+You can check the live build at [meme.climatelive.org]

 # How to deploy
 -------------------------------